The Digital Nomad lifestyle

 House-sitting and pet sitting through TrustedHousesitters have become popular ways for digital nomads to find free accommodation.
 These can be tasks like looking after someone’s pet or watering someone’s plants while they are away.
 Imagine living in a beautiful beach house with an adorable furry friend for company, free of charge!

-Renting an apartment via Airbnb is a great choice to have your own private space.
-Typically if you stay at least one month, the cost of rent is much lower than a coliving.
+Renting an apartment via Booking.com is a great choice to have your own private space.
+Typically if you stay at least one month, the cost of rent is much lower than coliving.

 Be a digital nomad legally